morrownr/8821cu-20210916/FAQ.md

 Ubuntu is used as the example but other distros should be similar to one degree or another.
 During the installation there will be a box on one of installation pages that will appear if the installation program detects that Secure Boot is on.
-You will need to check the box and supply a password.
-You can use the same password and you use for the system if you wish.
+You will need to check the appropriate box and supply a password.
+You can use the same password that you use for the system if you wish.
 After the installation and reboot completes, the first screen you should see is the mokutil screen.
-Mokutil will guide you through the process of setting up your system to support Secure Boot
+Mokutil will guide you through the process of setting up your system to support Secure Boot.
+If you are unsure what to do, I recommend you seek guidance from your distro documentation or user forums.
+Having Secure Boot properly set up in your installation is very important.

 The `install-driver.sh` script currently supports Secure Boot if `dkms` is installed.
 Here is a link to the `dkms` website.
 There is information